cloudmesh-community/book/chapters/iot/sensors.md

 1. In a terminal enter:  ``` sudo nano /boot/config.txt ```
 2. Scroll to the bottom of this text file and enter ``` dtoverlay=w1–gpio ```

-Once the set up is complete you can use the DS18B20 code provided to output the temperature to the terminal.
+Once the setup is complete you can use the DS18B20 code provided to output the temperature to the terminal.

 [DS18B20 Class](https://github.com/cloudmesh-community/fa18-523-84/blob/master/paper/code/ds18b20.py)

 Temperature and Humidity Sensor Module
 --------------------------------------

 The temperature and humidity sensor used in this example is the DHT11 sensor which can be purchased as a part of the [Kookye Smart Home Sensor kit](https://www.amazon.com/gp/product/B01J9GD3DG/ref=oh_aui_detailpage_o03_s01?ie=UTF8&psc=1) or the [Elegoo Uno Kit.](https://www.amazon.com/ELEGOO-Project-Starter-Tutorial-Arduino/dp/B01D8KOZF4/ref=sr_1_6?s=electronics&ie=UTF8&qid=1542065611&sr=1-6&keywords=dht11+temperature+and+humidity+module).
-The humidity compontent of the DHT11 works by measuring the conductivity between two electrodes.
+The humidity component of the DHT11 works by measuring the conductivity between two electrodes.
 Between these electrodes there is a substrate that holds moisture and as the moisture changes the conductivity changes [@How_DHT11_Works].
 The temperature sensor of the DHT11 works in the same way as the DS18B20.

 To set up the DHT11 sensor connect jumper wires to the Raspberry Pi as shown in +@fig:dht11_setup.
 Ensure that the ground wire of the DHT11 is connected to the ground rail of the breadboard or a ground pin on the Raspberry Pi.
 The VCC wire of the DHT11 should be connected to 3.3v from the Raspberry Pi.
-To recieve data the middle pin should be connected to one of the GPIO pins on the Raspberry Pi.
+To receive data the middle pin should be connected to one of the GPIO pins on the Raspberry Pi.
 In this example and associated code we connect the data wire to GPIO 4 on the Raspberry Pi as shown in +@fig:dht11_setup.

 ![DHT11 Setup](images/DHT11_setup.png){#fig:dht11_setup}